jimbobding/seasons/TESTING.md

 #### Test
 - Sign in on a registered account and place an order.
 - on the same account sign out and sign back in again.
-- Navigate to the profie page and click on the order history tab.
+- Navigate to the profile page and click on the order history tab.

 #### Result
-- On the order hostory page the past order was displayed.
+- On the order history page the past order was displayed.
-- Reapeted the process with same profile and also with different test profile and got the same result.
+- Repeated the process with the same profile and also with different test profile and got the same result.

 - **User Story**
 4. As a Frequent User, I want to be able to easily and safely exit the app.

 #### Test
-- sign in with an account, sign out of account close down web page and re-open.
+- sign in with an account, sign out of account close down the web page and re-open.

 - **User Story**
 5. As a Frequent User, I want to be able to view the app easily on different devices.

 #### Test
-- Go through each section of the website using the development tools to check the responsiveness on teh devices it has to offer.
+- Go through each section of the website using the development tools to check the responsiveness on the devices it has to offer.
-- Check the responsiveness on my personal devices on different web broewsers.
+- Check the responsiveness on my devices on different web browsers.
-- send t live websites to several friends so they can reveiw the website on various devices.
+- send t live websites to several friends so they can review the website on various devices.

 #### Result